Acupuncture in Nepean & Ottawa

 Chinese Herbal Medicine

-Used as a powerful addition to acupuncture, or as a stand-alone therapy, herbal medicine provides a means to improve your health daily.
-Herbs can build internal strength over the long term or clear out excess type issues like colds and flu, phlegm, or acute pain.
+Used as a powerful addition to acupuncture or as a standalone therapy, herbal medicine provides a daily means to improve your health.
+Herbs can build internal strength over the long term or alleviate excess types of issues, like colds and flu, phlegm, or acute pain.
 Taking herbs is truly an investment in your health.
 Formulas are selected based on the unique patterns that YOU present.
-They are offered in tablet form or powdered granules, based on your prefer ce.
+They are offered in tablet form or powdered granules, based on your preference.
 Herbs are dispensed from the Herb Dispenser (Toronto).
-Herb Dispenser guarantees “a carefully curated selection of herbs sourced from trusted suppliers worldwide, we ensure that our products meet the highest standards of quality, potency, and purity.”
+Herb Dispenser guarantees “a carefully curated selection of herbs sourced from trusted suppliers worldwide.
+We ensure that our products meet the highest standards of quality, potency, and purity.”

 Named one The 10 Best Acupuncture Clinics in Ottawa by Best of Ottawa